*** Second Call for Contributions ***

 reserved for references only) for full papers; talk proposals should not exceed 2 pages.

-pages for appendices to conference submissions or previous work and should not exceed 12
+exceed 5 pages for appendices to conference submissions or previous work and should

 • Tool Demo Track: Submissions should not exceed 5 pages.